FloJag/Mastery-Project/README.md

       - Reasoning: This prevents partial cancellations from being overlooked.

 4. **Aggregated user-level view**
-   - Aggregate browsing travel behavior as well as specific demografical user information
+   - Aggregate browsing travel behavior as well as demografic user information
-   - Aggregated avgerages of seats, prices, bags, nights and more to build the basic features I need for the final ones.
+   - Aggregated averages of seats, prices, bags, nights and more to build the basic features I need for the final ones.
       - Purpose: to compare travel behavior across different demographic groups.

 5. **Create one table with the final user features (which are needed for the segmentation)**
-    - Aggregated all pre-build features to the final features for the segmentation groups i.e. is_frequent_flyer, is_weekender, is_long_distanz_traveler
+    - Aggregated all pre-built features to the final features for the segmentation groups i.e. is_frequent_flyer, is_weekender, is_long_distance_traveler

 6. **Create scores and set weights**
     - After the process of building the final features I built the segments